-The cost-of-living crisis is set to dominate 2022 with many households feeling significant pressure on their household budgets with energy costs having a considerable effect.
+The cost of living crisis is dominating 2022.
+Many households are feeling significant pressure on their household budgets, with energy costs having a considerable effect.

 In this blog we’re putting together some of our best advice on what you can do to try limit the impact of these price increases.

 The UK is experiencing an energy crisis.
 Wholesale energy costs have increased significantly over the past year, but as a result of the Energy Price Cap, there is a delay in when these costs are passed onto customers.